-ICD Opaci-Coat 300 must be edge deleted when applied to the interior of an IG to allow the PIB on the spacer to properly adhere to the surface of the glass, though application to the interior of the unit is not recommended.
+ICD Opaci-Coat 300 must be edge deleted when applied to the interior of an IG to allow the PIB on the spacer to properly adhear to the surface of the glass, though application to the interior of the unit is not recommended (see 'Choosing a Surface" in the next section for a complete explanation as to why).
 This edge deletion is also necessary in certain structurally glazed applications that require a direct bond of the adhesive to the surface of the glass.